robstoll/atrium/README.md

 ```
 in the above case `toBeNullable` is short for `if (result == null) toBe(null) else notToBeNullBut(result)`.

+There is a second overload which accepts an assertion creator lambda (or null).
-Similarly you can use `toBeNullIfNullElse` to perform more complicated assertions in case you expect the result not to be null.
+Use it in case you want to perform more complicated assertions than just comparing the subject with an equals check.
 It is short for `if (result == null) toBe(null) else notToBeNull(assertionCreator)`.
 Following another fictional example reusing `myFun` from above:
 ```kotlin